Higgs Inflation via the Metastable Standard Model Potential, Generalised Renormalisation Frame Prescriptions and Predictions for Primordial Gravitational Waves: Predictions for the scalar spectral index and primordial gravitational waves

-One issue that we have not yet discussed is perturbative unitarity violation.
-This will be the same as in conventional Higgs inflation, with unitarity violation in the inflationary background occurring at energies of the order of the Higgs field during inflation.
-If this is interpreted as a strong coupling scale rather than a breakdown of the effective theory, then there are no direct consequences for the Higgs potential in the form of non-renormalisable terms associated with new unitarity-conserving physics.
-The only question is whether the strong coupling may modify the quantum corrections to the potential.
-We are therefore assuming that such corrections are small compared to the perturbative SM corrections.
+One issue that we have not yet discussed is perturbative unitarity violation due to the non-minimal coupling.
+This will be the same as in conventional Higgs inflation, with unitarity violated at tree-level in the inflationary background by Higgs scattering via graviton exchange at energies of the order of the background inflaton field $\overline{\phi} \sim M_{Pl}/\sqrt{\xi_{\phi}}$ \cite{fbu,lu}.
+If perturbative unitarity violation corresponds to true unitarity violation, then we would expect new physics with an energy scale $\overline{\phi}$ to modify the theory, and therefore we would expect non-renormalisable corrections to the potential scaled by inverse powers of $\overline{\phi}$.
+In this case Higgs Inflation would no longer be predictive.

+However, perturbation theory breaks down at the energy of tree-level unitarity violation.
+Therefore it is possible and even likely that unitarity in Higgs scattering is conserved non-perturbatively.
+Evidence that this is true was obtained by Tan and Willenbrock \cite{tw}, who showed that graviton scattering via the non-minimal coupling to gravity that is unitarity violating at tree level becomes unitarity conserving ("self-healing") once higher-order contributions are summed.
+This is further supported by the analyses in \cite{don} and \cite{calmet}.

+In this case there are no consequences for the Higgs potential or for the predictions of Higgs Inflation.
+The energy scale of quantum fluctuations during inflation, of order $ H \sim M_{Pl}/\xi_{\phi}$, is much smaller than the perturbative unitarity violation scale (i.e. the strong-coupling scale) $ \overline{\phi} \sim M_{Pl}/\sqrt{\xi_{\phi}}$, so there is no problem due to strongly-coupled Higgs scattering for the calculation of quantum fluctuations.
+There are also no non-renormalisable corrections to the potential due to new physics.
+The effect of the non-minimal coupling on the quantum corrections to the Higgs potential is fully taken into account by the propagator suppression factor, \eq{qc14}, which suppresses the physical Higgs contribution to the quantum corrections.
+Therefore the RG equations and the 1-loop CW correction to the potential used in our analysis are valid.
+Thus observational confirmation of the predictions of the model would also confirm non-perturbative unitarity conservation in Higgs Inflation.